 You may spend several hundred dollars in blogging online courses, photography and writing courses, blogging books and products to guide you.
 Some of them are not helpful.
 If you find out blogging isn’t your cup of tea, you may have already spent hundreds of dollars on blogging products and online courses.

-One-on-one coaching sessions with a professional blogger costs on upwards of $100.
+One-on-one coaching sessions with a professional blogger costs on upwards of $100 per hour.
 If you need to take your own photos, you will need a DSLR camera and they cost $500-$1400 or more!
-Plus, you’ll need a tripod, camera cards, artificial lights, which cost $100 each, styling props, etc. This is not what you are told upfront when being persuaded to start a blog.
+Plus, you’ll need a tripod, lenses, camera cards, artificial lights, which cost $100 each, styling props, etc. This is not what you are told upfront when being persuaded to start a blog.

-You will also spend money on website maintenance, pinning automation tools, website themes and a design designer, logos, trademarks, copyrights, etc. Ask yourself if you can really afford to maintain a blog for profit?
+You will also spend money on website maintenance, pinning automation tools, website themes and a custom web designer, logos, trademarks, copyrights, etc. Ask yourself if you can really afford to maintain a blog for profit?

 You Must Acquire the Necessary Skills to Blog